Robert C. Nowakowski

-Robert C. Nowakowski is a Rear Admiral in the United States Navy, who is currently serving as the Reserve Vice Commander, U.S. Naval Forces Central Command | FIFTH Fleet.
+Robert C. Nowakowski is a Rear Admiral in the United States Navy, who is currently serving as the deputy commander of Naval Education and Training Command - Force Development.

 Education

 Nowakowski attended Northwestern University and graduated in 1992 with a Bachelor of Science in Biomedical Engineering.
 He later earned a Master of Science in Mechanical Engineering from San Diego University, a Master of Business Administration from California State University San Marcos, and a Technical Engineer Program Management Certification from Stanford University.

 Career

-Nowakowski's prior flag officer billet from October 2019 thru September 2021 was as Deputy Commander, Naval Education and Training Command Force Development and Deputy Commander, Navy Recruiting Command.
-From November 2020 thru May 2021, he was concurrently assigned as the Navy's Global Mine Warfare Commander (MIWC).
-From April 2021 thru May 2022, he was concurrently assigned as Task Force LCS, which is charged with improving the littoral combat ship program.
-In March 2023, he was nominated for promotion to rear admiral (upper half).
+Nowakowski's first flag officer billet was from October 2019 through September 2021 as the inaugural deputy commander of Naval Education and Training Command - Force Development (NETC - FD) and deputy commander of Navy Recruiting Command (NRC).
+From November 2020 through May 2021, he was concurrently assigned as the Navy's Global Mine Warfare Commander (MIWC).
+From May 2021 through November 2023, he was assigned as vice commander of the U.S. Naval Forces Central Command | U.S. FIFTH Fleet (NAVCENT|C5F).
+From April 2021 through May 2022, he was concurrently assigned as Task Force LCS Commander, charged with improving the littoral combat ship program.
+In December 2023, he was promoted to rear admiral (upper half) with assignment as deputy commander, Naval Education and Training Command - Force Development.